 You know it’s game time when your guests arrive.
 But it’s easy to miss out on all the little opportunities during their time with you to interact and create special moments.
 Here’s what you need to know to build your relationships with diners during their visit:

 Make your greeting count

 Keep using your pre-shift report to greet your returning diners by name.
 This small element of personalization can go a long way toward making your guests feel important—a key part of any good relationship.
-This is also a good time to verbally remind them of any safety precautions they should keep in mind as well as any relevant policies, such as wearing masks.
+This is also a good time to verbally remind them of any safety precautions they should keep in mind as well as any relevant policies.

 Set expectations about wait times

 No one likes to wait for a table at a restaurant, but sometimes it’s unavoidable.
 This experience can quickly sour your relationship with a guest if you tell them the wait will be 10 minutes and it turns out to be 30.
 With automatic table statusing, your hosts know exactly what’s happening at any given table, from appetizer to dessert.
-Now hosts can provide guests with accurate wait times and seat parties as quickly as possible, without needing to repeatedly walk the dining room.
+Now hosts can provide guests with accurate wait times—and direct them to the restaurant waitlist app—and seat parties as quickly as possible, without needing to repeatedly walk the dining room.

 When you’re able to recall details from a guest’s past visit and use this knowledge to customize service, it makes them feel like they’re being taken care of by a friend.
 Use in-depth guest profiles to gain a deeper understanding of preferences on wine, dishes they liked or didn’t like, and information about special occasions they’re celebrating soon.
 You may want to treat a regular to their dessert.
 It’s the little things that make a particular restaurant somebody’s favorite.